BackwardsUser/llama3-bot/README.md

 A Virtual Chat assistant you can ask unlimited questions to.
 If you're not aware of what ollama or llama 3, check out they're GitHub for details on how it works.
 I just slapped it into a Discord bot.
 Quite simply, they're chatgpt but open source, so its free unlimited usage for developers and you!
 No OpenAI Token required.

+Planning to add more configuration options (plus in app configuration) soon.

 ## Quick Start Guide (local install)

 1. Install Docker